KukemanovDaniil/blocks2d/README.md

 # Blocks2D
 This is my pet project to create a 2D sandbox game.
-It runs on its own custom engine written in C++, designed to be lightweight and playable even on low-end PCs.
+It runs on its own custom engine written in C++ 23, designed to be lightweight and playable even on low-end PCs.

 ## Latest release
 * **[Download](https://github.com/KykemanovDaniil/blocks2d/releases/latest)**